Real World (novel)

-Real World is a 2003 novel written by Natsuo Kirino.
-It was published in English by Vintage Books on July 15, 2008.
-The story describes the lives of four teenage girls (Toshi, Terauchi, Yuzan and Kirarin) and how they deal with a teenage boy who goes on the run after being accused of murdering his mother.
+Real World (Riaru Wārudo, 2003) is a novel by Japanese author Natsuo Kirino.
+It was published by Vintage Books on July 15, 2008 in an English translation by Philip Gabriel.

+The story describes the lives of four teenage girls (Toshi, Terauchi, Yuzan, and Kirarin) and how they deal with a teenage boy, nicknamed "Worm," who goes on the run after being accused of murdering his mother.
 It is a mosaic novel, featuring the perspectives of all five teenagers.
 The action takes place in a suburb of Tokyo.

+According to Barbara E. Thornbury, "The English term "real world"—phonetically transcribed into Japanese using the katakana syllabary—is a complex signifier that simultaneously expresses resigned acceptance and angry resistance."

+Background

+The story takes its inspiration from two murders committed in 1997 by a fourteen-year-old high school student using the alias "Sakakibara Seito."

 Plot

 The novel starts from Toshi's perspective.
 She hears loud crashes coming from Worm's house, and suspects a robbery.
 Terauchi suggests that it might be a fight between the wife and husband.
 She convinces Toshi to ignore the crashes, stating that it's not their concern.

 Soon after, Toshi leaves for cram school on her bicycle.
 She sees Worm, who looks uncharacteristically happy.
 He speaks to her for the first time, commenting on the hot weather.
 Toshi mentions the loud sound she heard, and Worm tells her she must be mistaken.

 After leaving cram school, Toshi discovers that her bike and mobile phone have gone missing.
 She learns from her friends that a boy has been answering her phone, and making calls from it.
 Toshi suspects that Worm has stolen her belongings.

 Meanwhile, police suspect Worm of matricide.
 They question Toshi, but she resolves not to tell them anything.

 Yuzan provides Worm with a bicycle and a cell phone to aid his getaway.

 Worm calls Kirarin, and invites her to meet him at a train station.
 She is initially willing to go with him, but when she later appears hesitant, Worm threatens her with a knife.
 Kirarin pays for a love hotel, where the two spend the night.
 He makes sexual advances on Kirarin, but she rejects him.
 Her friends call her, worried, but Kirarin assures them that everything is alright.

 Worm's matricide dominates the news cycle.
 He begins to grow concerned about his legacy.
-After learning that the girls regard Terauchi as the smartest amongst them, Worm calls her and demands that she ghostwrite something for him.
+After learning that the girls regard Terauchi as the smartest amongst them, Worm calls her and demands that she ghostwrite a final manifesto for him.
 Terauchi refuses at first, but agrees after Worm threatens to harm Kirarin.